Articles & Guides

 2. Read the IEP and reports thoroughly

 As IEP meetings are often very stressful, the IEP document itself can be a reminder of a very hard day ahead.
 It’s no wonder that parents don’t always want to read the IEP and evaluations.
-But read it, you must.
+But it’s important you read it.

 “Reading about your child is overwhelming and sometimes confusing,” says Maggie Moroff, senior Special Education policy coordinator at Advocates For Children, a New York City based advocacy organization for students who need special education.